Shradha97/Shradha97.github.io/Projects/WaveGlow.md

  | 350000 | |
  | 500000 | |

+The codebase for this project can be found [here](https://github.com/Shradha97/chainer-WaveGlow).
 To obtain the audio files, first download these models.
-Then follow the instructions in [this](https://github.com/Shradha97/chainer-WaveGlow) repository to install the prerequisites and run the command for generation.
+Then follow the instructions in the repository to install the prerequisites and run the command for generation.

 ## References
 1. [WaveGlow: A Flow-based Generative Network for Speech Synthesis by Ryan Prenger, Rafael Valle, Bryan Catanzaro](https://arxiv.org/pdf/1811.00002.pdf).